Quasi-Einstein shearfree spacetimes lifted from Sasakian manifolds: Quasi-Einstein Lorentzian manifolds

-Here $\Phi$ is some real function.
+where $\Phi$ is some real function.
 We prove an analogous result for Sasakian manifolds without the assumption of real analyticity.

-Prior to presenting our main result, we state a theorem proved by Yihong Du and Wei Dong in \cite{DD}, which gives sufficient conditions for the existence of a solution for the so-called logistic equation.
-The existence of such solution is crucial in the proof of our theorem.\\
+Prior to presenting our main result, we state a theorem proved by Du and Ma in \cite{DM}, (see also \cite{DD} by Dong and Du) which gives sufficient conditions for the existence of a solution for the so-called logistic elliptic equation.
+The existence of such solution is crucial in the proof of our theorem.\\ \begin{theo}\cites{DD, DM} Consider the logistic elliptic equation